nathanielbutts/nathanielbutts.github.io/README.md

 ## Registration

+To participate in ARES, you must be hold a current, valid, amateur radio license of any class.
 If you would like to be a part of the WCKY ARES group, please complete the [ARRL ARES Registration Form](https://www.arrl.org/files/file/fsd98(2).pdf).
 You can download this pdf and fill it in electronically or print and fill in by hand.
 You can email the document to (nathanielbutts@gmail.com) or you can bring it with you to the next KCARC club meeting.
 I will also have blank copies available at the club meetings if you wish to fill it out then.

 ## Reports